Three Good Things: A Psychology Exercise Proven To Increase Happiness

 The results showed that this daily activity had a significant effect on reported levels of well-being and depression.
 Participants who continued the exercise beyond one week, found that the activity increased happiness and decreased symptoms of depression at 6 months.

-In another study, there were even more profound benefits.
+In second study, there were even more profound benefits.
 In this second study, severely depressed participants were instructed to recall and write down three good things that happened each day for 15 days.
 Ninety-four percent of them went from severely depressed to mildly or moderately depressed during that time.

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.